Breaking Out of the Office with Altium 365

 Even with such an elementary project, working on different products in parallel and reviewing them with customers can make keeping track of changes and maintaining properly contextualized feedback challenging.
 For example, we recently lost track of a bug fix on a capacitor that should have been 22 uF, but was instead left at 10 uF.
 This small oversight prevented the device from filtering noise properly, casting a shadow on the performance of the entire product range.

-I want to share with you how to migrate your projects to Altium Concord Pro hosted on Altium 365 to take advantage of all the collaboration features.
+I want to share with you how to migrate your projects to Altium 365 to take advantage of all the collaboration features.
 These features also provide version control and revision tracking for your projects, as well as comment tracking to help with bug fixes.
 In these days of working remotely, the cloud collaboration features in Altium 365 are ideal for tracking changes to design data and helping you avoid the mistakes we made.

 First Step: Git for Hardware Development